PrimWeb/freeboard/README.md

 * Async compatibility: your newInstance data source function can be async, widgets will still load after sources
 * Async compatibility: if a calculated value expression returns a promise, we resolve it and use the result.

+* We use FontAwesome.
+Everything just works if you run directly, but if you embed, you may have to override the path to  @font-face FontAwesome with the right file.

 **free·board** (noun) *\ˈfrē-ˌbȯrd\*

 1. the distance between the waterline and the main deck or weather deck of a ship or between the level of the water and the upper edge of the side of a small boat.